plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 * Plausible, unlike Google Analytics, is [simple to use](https://plausible.io/simple-web-analytics) and get valuable insights from.
 All the key metrics are displayed on one page, including top content, top referral sources, external link clicks and goal conversions

-* Plausible like WordPress but unlike Google Analytics is [fully open source software](https://plausible.io/open-source-website-analytics).
+* Plausible like WordPress but unlike Google Analytics is [open source software](https://plausible.io/open-source-website-analytics).
 You can inspect and review our source code to verify that our actions match with our words

 * Plausible, unlike Google Analytics, is not a free as in beer product.
 We don't sell or share your site data to anyone.
 We choose the subscription business model rather than surveillance capitalism and are solely funded by the fees our subscribers pay us